vorapongsan/streamBot/readme.md

 # StreamBot
-this project is about the streaming chatbot
+This project is about the streaming chatbot.

 * select python version by pyevn pyevn local 3.10